jcervas/PA_LWV/README.md

 > "was designed to dilute the votes of those who in prior elections voted for the party not in power in order to give the party in power a lasting electoral advantage.
 In stark contrast, Article I, Section 5 of the Pennsylvania Constitution provides: 'Elections shall be free and equal; and no power, civil or military, shall at any time interfere to prevent the free exercise of the right of suffrage.'
 Pa.
 Const. art.
 I, § 5.
 On this record, it is clear that the 2011 Plan violates Article I, Section 5, since a diluted vote is not an equal vote" (slip op. p.
 2).

 Thus, we have some optimism that state courts can provide a venue to check partisan gerrymandering, even when it comes in the form of a *stealth gerrymander*.
 But we have also placed a number of caveats on any claim that state courts can compensate fully for any continued failure of the federal courts to act.
-Citizen-based reforms such as referendum and initiatives may also help with reducing egregious gerrymandering in states where the passage of such measures is feasible.
-[^37] Ultimately, there is no substitute for a federal standard that guarantees each citizen in the United States *equal protection under the law*.
+Citizen-based reforms such as referendum and initiatives may also help with reducing egregious gerrymandering in states where the passage of such measures is feasible. [^37] Ultimately, there is no substitute for a federal standard that guarantees each citizen in the United States *equal protection under the law*.
 Absent the United States Supreme Court setting this standard, state courts offer one promising pathway towards ending undemocratic partisan gerrymandering.

-\clearpage
-\nolinenumbers
-\newgeometry{
-        top=1in,
-        bottom=1in,
-        inner=0.85in,
-        outer=0.85in,
-        ignorehead,
-        ignorefoot,
-        nomarginpar,
-    }
-2

 [^1]: [Jonathan Cervas](https://www.jonathancervas.com) is a Ph.D.
     candidate in political science at the University of California,